jameshume/jehtech/src/html/electronics/inductors.md

 So one complex number represents not only the voltage and current, *but also the phase difference between them*: we get voltage and current via the real and imaginary magnitudes of the complex number, and the phase difference by taking the arctan of both.

-NOOOOOOP GETTING THIS WRONG :(
+AM I GETTING THIS WRONG :(

 <img src="##IMG_DIR##/electronics_inductor_current_lags_voltage.png">